i2y/pydantic-rpc/README.md

 ## 💎 Advanced Features

-### 🌊 Response Streaming
+### 🌊 Response Streaming (gRPC)
-PydanticRPC supports streaming responses only for asynchronous gRPC and gRPC-Web services.
+PydanticRPC supports streaming responses for both gRPC and Connect-RPC services.
-If a service class method’s return type is `typing.AsyncIterator[T]`, the method is considered a streaming method.
+If a service class method's return type is `typing.AsyncIterator[T]`, the method is considered a streaming method.

 Please see the sample code below: